An abelian formula for the quantum Weyl group action of the coroot lattice: Introduction

-As a first illustration, we give an alternative determination of the eigenvalues of $\cg_i^\pm(z)$ on a type I \fd representation $V$ of $\qloop$ obtained in \cite[Prop.~1]{frenkel-reshetikhin-qchar}, which is independent of the classification of irreducible ones.
-We also compute the corresponding eigenvalues of the operators $\qW_{V,\bsign}(L_i)$.
+As a first application of Theorem \ref{ithm:main}, we give an alternative determination of the eigenvalues of $\cg_i^\pm(z)$ on a type I \fd representation $V$ of $\qloop$ obtained in \cite[Prop.~1]{frenkel-reshetikhin-qchar}, which is independent of the classification of irreducible ones.
+We also compute the corresponding eigenvalues of the operators $\lambdao(L_i)$.

 \begin{prop} \begin{enumerate} \item The eigenvalues of $\cg_i^\pm(z)$ on $V$ are of the form \Omit{

 where $Q_i,R_i$ are monic polynomials in $z$ with roots in $\C^\times$. }